-Select your desired workshop location below and follow the link to apply to your venue of choice.
-Please apply to only one venue.
+Select your desired online workshop date below and follow the link to apply.
+Please apply to only one workshop date.

 The workshop is four days long with two sessions per day from 10am-12pm ET, and 1-3pm ET.